Joshie112358/StartingYesodWith_flake/Tutorial.md

 ## Setting up our database

-Because we will store information, we need to setup our databases.
+Because we will store information, we need to setup our database.
 First go to  `tutorial/config/settings.yml`, there we will find the following lines:
 ```
 database:
   user:     "_env:YESOD_PGUSER:tutorial"